-&lt;sup>7 See ECE/TRANS/SC.3/2010/3, pp.20-67.
+7 See ECE/TRANS/SC.3/2010/3, paras.
+20-67.

-Notably, stagnating investments in inland navigation, increasing constraints linked to the environmental protection, loss of the sector's attractiveness in the eyes of qualified workers and decline of administrative supervision of inland navigation by ministries and operational services in most countries.
+Notably, stagnating investments in inland navigation, increasing constraints linked to the environmental protection, loss of the sector's attractiveness in the eyes of qualified workers and decline of administrative supervision of inland navigation by Ministries and operational services in most countries.